Variational Graph Neural Networks for Uncertainty Quantification in Inverse Problems: Numerical Examples

-The uncertainty in the position of the load increases significantly as it approaches the Dirichlet boundary.
+{In general, the uncertainty in the position of the load increases significantly as it approaches the Dirichlet boundary.
 This is consistent, since a force near the support produces very small displacements, which complicates the inverse problem.
+In Fig \ref{Beam:grafica}, a relationship between load value and its distance to the Dirichlet boundary and variance on those loaded nodes.}

 Where a deterministic model would simply fail, the use of this architecture (VGNN) allows the user to be alerted by high variance.